 Domain Cost Club Review – Huge Cost Savings for Domain Cost Club Members

 The biggest immediate benefit of Domain Cost Club membership – The huge cost savings for members because members enjoy at-cost domain name pricing.

-Domain Cost Club have determined that their average domain price per name per year is $8 while their competitors average domain price per name per year is $13.
-This is explained more in the accompanying image.
+According to the Domain Cost Club website, Domain Cost Club have determined that their average domain price per name per year is $8 while their competitors average domain price per name per year is $13.

 For the purposes of this, I will compare their costing with HostGator who also have a domain offering.